Huijiro/portifolio/src/posts/proud-work.md

 So, sorry to expose Max, [I have done it before](https://www.reddit.com/r/programminghorror/comments/1blweat/friend_fixed_the_typescript_error_in_the_code/), and now I will do it again.

-In Max defense he became a very good programmer ever since, but...
-In the begging his lack of knowledge of how to actually do programming "the right way" was lacking more than I thought.
+In Max's defense he became a very good programmer ever since, but...
+In the beginning his lack of knowledge of how to actually do programming "the right way" was more than I thought.

-To keep it short, Max used no versioning software, relying purely on commented code to have old versions of his code, and he had no real Javascript specific knowledge.
-His work on the previous bot was: "I want to make it work, and I made it work with duct-tape and dreams".
+To keep it short, Max used no versioning software, relying purely on commented code to have old versions of his code, and he had no real modern Javascript knowledge.
+His work on the previous Bot was more like I want to make it work, and I made it work with duct-tape and dreams.

 For me this was a shock because I was too used to always having linters, formatters, and strict testing rules ever since my bootcamp.
 As well as using Git since day one.

-As he showed the me the code of the old bot it was so convoluted with absolutely no sense of structure, order, programming patterns, safety.
-A mix of "then" and async in the same line, and absolutely no try catches.
+As he showed the me the code of the old Bot it was so convoluted with absolutely no sense of structure, order, programming patterns, safety.
+A mix of "then" and async in the same line, and barely no try and catches.

 We both agreed that it would be easier to re-write the Bot from scratch.
-And I took some time to try to teach him somethings he was lacking, things like Javascript specific stuff, classes, async programming, Git, and eventually Typescript.
+And I took some time to try to teach him some things he was lacking, things like modern Javascript stuff, classes, async programming, Git, and eventually Typescript.

 But we had many discussions, specially with the fact Max was very frustrated with the linter i put on the project and the formatter that forced him to program in a completely different way that he was used to.

 In many instances we had to go back to fix ESLint being an absolute ass or something on Prettier making the code "look ugly" in Max's eyes.

-In hindsight two things i learned with this headache in the beginning is:
+In hindsight, after all this headache in the beginning, here's two things I learned:

-- Take time to train the inexperienced people in the team, they will be frustrated and being nice and available to answer their questions no matter how stupid they are will always make production better.
+- To take time to train the inexperienced people in the team, they will be frustrated and being nice and available to answer their questions no matter how stupid they are will always make production better.
 - Don't use Airbnb ESLint.

 After initial frustrations Max learned to overcome his struggles with things like strict typing and error handling, eventually even knowing why they are important.
 I'm so glad that he had the patience to deal with me trying my best to teach him, while absolute shamming his old code.